 The amortization method used to determine the Statutory contributions is designed to collect more than the tread water level and, therefore, gradually pay down the UAL.
-However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$476.3 million over the last 10 years.
-The most recent year, FYE 2022, was a notable exception to this pattern.
+However, appropriated contributions have consistently been less than the Statutory contributions and the tread water level, causing an increase in the UAL of about \$407.5 million over the last 10 years.
+The most recent two years, FYE 2022 and FYE 2023, were notable exceptions to this pattern.
 The baseline projections assume the State appropriates 100% of the Statutory contribution each year.